xians-su/1min-relay/README.md

 Don't forget to star this repository if you like it!

 ## Features
-- bolt.diy support
+- **bolt.diy Support**: Compatible with bolt.diy for seamless integration.
-- Conversation history support
+- **Conversation History**: Retain and manage conversation history effortlessly.
-- Text file upload from some clients are supported.
+- **Text File Upload**: Supports text file uploads from select clients.
-- Works with most clients that support OpenAI Custom Endpoint.
+- **Broad Client Compatibility**: Works with most clients supporting OpenAI Custom Endpoint.
-- Relays 1min AI API to OpenAI Structure in 1 minute
+- **Fast and Reliable Relay**: Relays 1min AI API to OpenAI-compatible structure within 1 minute.
-- Easy and Quick to use.
+- **User-Friendly**: Easy to set up and quick to use.
-- Streaming Supported
-- Non-Streaming Supported
-- Docker Support
+- **Model Exposure Control**: Expose all or a predefined subset of 1min.ai-supported models.
+- **Streaming Support**: Enables real-time streaming for faster interactions.
+- **Non-Streaming Support**: Compatible with non-streaming workflows.
+- **Docker Support**: Deploy easily with Docker for fast and consistent setup.

 ## Installation: